Amplituhedra and origami, I: tree level: Momentum amplituhedron

-As a first step towards our proof of the main bijection (\cref{thm:intro:t_imm_vs_triples}), we develop some fundamental properties of the momentum amplituhedron and use them to show in \cref{prop:Qla_Ptp} that the projector $\Qla$ defined in~\eqref{eq:intro:Qla} preserves total positivity.
+As a first step towards our proof of the \oac (\cref{thm:intro:t_imm_vs_triples}), we develop some fundamental properties of the momentum amplituhedron and use them to show in \cref{prop:magic_homeo} that the \emph{magic projector} $\Qla$ defined in~\eqref{eq:intro:Qla} below preserves total positivity.